A note on the positive mass theorem with boundary

 Next observe that there exists a smooth compact manifold whose boundary is diffeomorphic to $\partial M$.
 (For example, just take $M$ itself and compactify the infinite end.)
 Let $\hat{M}$ be the result of smoothly gluing this smooth compact manifold to $M$ along their diffeomorphic boundaries.
 Now smoothly extend $g$ and $k$ \emph{arbitrarily} from $M$ to all of $\hat{M}$ to obtain a new asymptotically flat initial data set $(\hat{M}, g, k)$ with one end and no boundary.
 Note that $(g,k)$ satisfies the DEC on the subset $M\subset \hat{M}$, and that $\partial M\subset \hat{M}$ is outer trapped, but essentially nothing is known about $(g,k)$ away from~$M$.

 Our goal is to produce a small perturbation $(\hat{M}, \tilde{g}, \tilde{k})$ with the property that $(\tilde{g}, \tilde{k})$ has \emph{harmonic asymptotics} in the sense of~\cite{EichmairHuangLeeSchoen, Lee:book} and $(\tilde{g}, \tilde{k})$ satisfies the \emph{strict} DEC on $M$.
 Essentially, this follows from the proof of the density theorem in~\cite{EichmairHuangLeeSchoen}.
 The only difference is that instead of obtaining the strict DEC everywhere (as in~\cite{EichmairHuangLeeSchoen}), we will only obtain the strict DEC at points where the original $(g,k)$ satisfied the DEC, namely, the subset $M$.
 We will review some of the steps of this construction below.
-Since being outer trapped is an open condition (see Remark~\ref{rmk:regularity} below), it follows that $\partial M\subset \hat{M}$ will remain outer trapped with respect to $(\tilde{g}, \tilde{k})$ as long as the perturbation from $(g, k)$ to $(\tilde{g}, \tilde{k})$ is small enough.
+Since being outer trapped is an open condition (with respect to the topology used for the small perturbation), it follows that $\partial M\subset \hat{M}$ will remain outer trapped with respect to $(\tilde{g}, \tilde{k})$ as long as the perturbation from $(g, k)$ to $(\tilde{g}, \tilde{k})$ is small enough.
 Moreover, the ADM energy momentum $(\tilde{E}, \tilde{P})$ of $(\tilde{g}, \tilde{k})$ can be taken to be arbitrarily close to the original values $(E, P)$ by choosing a small enough perturbation.

 From here we can follow the exact same proof of the positive mass theorem that was given in~\cite{EichmairHuangLeeSchoen} for initial data sets with strict DEC and harmonic asymptotics, for $(\hat{M}, \tilde{g}, \tilde{k})$, to see that $\tilde{E}\ge|\tilde{P}|$.
 The point is that the proof involves the construction of MOTS (using~\cite{Eichmair2009}), but the outer trapped boundary $\partial M$ now acts as a barrier so that all of the MOTS will lie in $M$, where the strict DEC holds.
 The region of $\hat{M}$ away from $M$, where we have no control over the DEC, turns out to be irrelevant.